Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 ### Analysis

-Now that we have a matrix with documents as rows, words/phrases as columns and let's say the TFIDF score as the value of that word in that document, we are now ready to run different machine learning methods on this data.
+Now that we have a matrix with documents as rows, words/phrases as columns, and let's say the TFIDF score as the value of that word in that document, we are now ready to run different machine learning methods on this data.
 We will not recap all of the methods and evaluation methodologies already covered in Chapter